Summary of Actions

 SUMMARY OF ACTIONS

-• Resolution No. 2018-36 accepting the dedication of water distribution system and sanitary sewer system, and public utility easement for the Minton Cove Apartments, and authorized the City Manager to sign the Bill of Sale.
+• Resolution No. 2019-14 accepting the dedication of off-site roadway improvements to Norfolk Parkway from DHIC - Minton Cove, LLC, and authorized the City Manager to sign the Bill of Sale.

-Five Year Capital Improvement Plan Update.
-Council unanimously approved the first reading of Ordinance No. 2018-20 updating the City’s Five-Year Capital Improvement Plan, and set the matter for public hearing and adoption on December 18, 2018.
+Code Amendment to Modify Qualifying Period.
+Council unanimously approved the first reading of Ordinance No. 2019-21 to modify the qualifying period for City elections, and set the matter for public hearing and adoption on September 3, 2019.